nhartung/100-days-of-code/log.md

 **Today's Progress**: Got some better sprites for the blocks I've been using.
 Started creating some moveable block clusters.
 I need to figure out a strategy for having the block anumations participate in the collision detection logic.
 Ideally while still using a Tween for movement.

 **Thoughts:** I think it's starting to look like it could actually be a game.
 I have some pretty cool concepts thought up as well.
 We'll see what the future holds.

+### Day 16 August 17th, 2020

+**Today's Progress**: Fixed my collision issue.
+As it turns out, I need to call move_and_slide, even for cycles in which the movement vector is zero.
+Otherwise the physics engine will not operate.

+**Thoughts:** TileMaps greatly simplify a scene.
+I should also look into "AnimationPlayer" in leiu of using a set of Tweens for my environment movements.